17 Jul How Can an Intervention Program Help Someone Face Recovery?

 A successful intervention takes planning, cooperation, and foresight.
 Perhaps most of all, it requires compassion and honesty.
 An intervention program can bring about wonderful results, as long as it is undertaken with love and respect.

-Seven Ponds Spiritual Retreat is a state-of-the-art, nature-based treatment program that has helped many people free themselves from addiction.
+Seven Ponds Treatment is a state-of-the-art, nature-based treatment program that has helped many people free themselves from addiction.
 If you would like more information about our approach to addiction treatment, fill out the contact form here — there’s no obligation, and it’s entirely confidential.